zachhightower42/zachhightower42.github.io/README.md

 This is a repository for various writing projects that are worthy enough to see the light of day.

+### narrative_work

+This index is going to just be a bunch of youtube embeds of my audiobooks/other VA work.

+## poker_stats

+Project folder for a python app that tracks how good a given poker hand in is in  Texas Hold 'Em.
+It need some improvements with regard to hand calculation and user experience.

 # TODO

-- [ ] Fix JSON import not keeping character portrait, not re-selecting the race, not re-selecting traits, not remembering how many trait points were used.
-Attempted some fixes, they have not worked, check to see what can and can't be done with the JSON
+- [ ] Remove any character portrait saving from the JSON portions of the pax sheet maker.
+Add in a small popup that tells the user  that the character portrait won't be saved when exporting as a JSON and to have it somewhere seperate on their local machine.
 - [ ] Attempted to fix the CSS margin styling for skills and proficiencies a couple times to no effect, keep playing with it and label anything that hasn't worked with a commment
-- [ ] Work on the text parser that's helping me convert Wonderful Cowboy Land's chat log into an easily readable book style narrative.
-Consider training an AI on OOC conversations and IC conversations that can then parse through it for me and make all the minor edits necessary.
+- [ ] Restructure the idea of how the text parser and rewriter will work with the chat logs from Wonderful Cowboy Adventure Time.
+I need a workable basis that is sure to get me the results I want in the end.
+Currently, I think the main issue is to get it organized, and get a few scenes rewritten so that they flow correctly.
-- [ ] Finish work on the poker stats to make calculations more accurate and add in more features for ease of use
+- [ ] Look back through poker stats to make notes and add documentation, maybe find areas that could use improvement like hand input ease of access.
+Giving the ability to put in something like 'as' to get ace of spades so on, so forth.
-- [ ] Work on adding the secret jester to the e_404 page after I finish with a bit more work on the FAQ and about sections